yogesh-studypad/cocos-docs/manual/framework/native/v2/installation/android-on-win7/en.md

 From the above picture, we can see that there are two versions available, one is called Cocos2d-x 2.2 and the other is called Cocos2d-x 3.0 pre-alpha0.

-In this tutorial, I will take Cocos2d-x 2.2 as a example.
+In this tutorial, I will take Cocos2d-x 2.2 as an example.

 (Note: If you want to download any old version of Cocos2d-x, you can go to the link named "looking for an old version?".
 But I highly recommend you to try out the latest version of Cocos2d-x, it has many new features and bug fixes.).